TeamNewPipe/documentation/docs/05_releasing.md

 ## Regular releases

-Regular releases are normal releases like they are done like in any other app.
+Regular releases are normal releases like they are done in any other app.
 Releases are always stored on __master__ branch.
 By means the latest commit on
-__master__ is always equal to the current releases.
+__master__ is always equal to the currently released version.
 No development is done on master.
 This ensures that we always have one branch with a stable/releasable version.

 ### Feature branching
 For development the __dev__ branch is used.
-Pushing to __dev__ directly however is also not allowed since QA and testing should be done before pushing to __dev__.
+Pushing to __dev__ directly however is also not allowed since QA and testing should be done before adding something to it.
 This ensures that also the dev version works as good a possible.
 So in order to change something on the app one may want to __fork__ the dev branch and develop the changes in his own branch (this is called feature branching).

 ![feature_branching](img/feature_branch.svg)

+Make sure that both the dev branches as well as the master branches of the extractor and the frontend are compatible to each other.
+If a change is done on the API to the extractor make sure that frontend is being made compatible to these changes.
+If the PR that should make the frontend compatible again can not be merged please do not merge the corresponding PR on the extractor as well.
+This should make sure that any developer can run his changes on the fronted at any time.

 ### Merging features/bugfixes

 After being done with the feature one should open up a __Pull Reuqest__ to the dev branch here a maintainer can do __Code review__ and __Quality Assurance (QA)__.
-If you are a maintainer please take care about the code architecture so corrosion or code shifting can be prevented.
-Please also preface core quality over functionality.
+If you are a maintainer please take care about the code architecture so __corrosion__ or __code shifting__ can be prevented.
+Please also prefare code quality over functionality.
 So in short: cool function but bad code -> no merge.
 We should focus on leaving the code as clean as possible.

 ![merge_feature_into_dev](img/merge_into_dev.svg)

 At best you as a maintainer should build the app and put the signed apk into the description of that new pullrequest.
-This way other people can test the feature/bugfix and therefore help with QA.
+This way other people can test the feature/bugfix and therefore help with QA. _You may not need to do this every time.
+It is enough to do it on bigger pull requests._

 After the maintainer merged the new feature into the dev branch he should add the title of the pullrequest or a summary of the changes into the [release note](#release-notes).